bregman-arie/devops-exercises/topics/kubernetes/README.md

 </b></details>

 <details>
-<summary>While namspaces do provide scope for resources, they are not isolating them</summary><br><b>
+<summary>While namespaces do provide scope for resources, they are not isolating them</summary><br><b>

 True.
-Try create two pods in two separate namspaces for example, and you'll see there is a connection between the two.
+Try create two pods in two separate namespaces for example, and you'll see there is a connection between the two.
 </b></details>

 #### Namespaces - commands